operable/cog-book/cog-book/source/sections/installation_guide.rst

 ``docker-compose.override.slack_example.yml`` for running and configuring Cog.
 To run the images specified in the ``docker-compose.yml`` you’ll need to have both Docker and Docker Compose installed.
-If you’d rather manually build and install Cog, skip down to the next section titled,
+If you’d rather manually build and install Cog, see the section titled, :doc:`building_cog_from_scratch`.
-`??? <#Building and Running Cog from Scratch>`__.

 First, make sure you have Docker and Docker Compose installed.
 If you haven’t installed Docker, we recommend using `Docker for